 #3: Total control

 Digital currency users have full control over their funds and transactions, keeping things safe.
-All transactions made are independent of the individuals’ or parties’ identities, preventing identity theft from happening.
+All transactions are independent of the individuals’ or parties’ identities, preventing identity theft.

 #1: Lost Bitcoins are not recoverable